YikangGui/sawyer_irl_project/README.md

    - For regular pick and place:

          rosrun sawyer_irl_project simple_pnp.py    (Make sure all files in this folder are set to executable in file properties)

-   - For pick and place using vision:

-          TO BE UPDATED